SGA-A/c2c/README.md

 - **The [discord.py](https://discord.gg/r3sSKJJ) server**: almost every question/bug ive encountered has been solved on their discord server, so many situations to fix burning problems were fixed because of them.
 It is also a great place to learn code optimizations that lower speed and time complexity for the bot.
 - **[API Ninjas](https://api-ninjas.com/)**: their are a diverse range of APIs available for free (10,000 requests per month)
 - **[Stack Overflow](https://stackoverflow.com/)**: a pretty good place for to find answers to your general python bugs and errors
 - **[DrenJaha's Blackjack Discord Bot](https://github.com/DrenJaha/discord-blackjack-bot)**: his bot and functions for the blackjack system were used as the foundation for building up the blackjack command for what it is today.
+We made large changes to the design, but the method of storing data remains largely the same.
 - **[Danny's Eval Command](https://github.com/Rapptz/RoboDanny/blob/rewrite/cogs/admin.py#L214-L259)**: still use it and made minor tweaks to it.
-- **[skrphenix's Economy System in `aiosqlite`](https://github.com/Modern-Realm/economy-bot-discord.py/tree/master/economy%20with%20aiosqlite)**: this was a big one, the project structure and design was straightforward making it easy to change, though i had eventually migrated to [Danny's `asqlite` lib](https://github.com/Rapptz/asqlite) afterward as i was frustrated with the way it was code.
+- **[skrphenix's Economy System in aiosqlite](https://github.com/Modern-Realm/economy-bot-discord.py/tree/master/economy%20with%20aiosqlite)**: The project structure and design was straightforward making it easy to change, though i had eventually migrated to [Danny's asqlite lib](https://github.com/Rapptz/asqlite) afterward as we were frustrated with the way it was coded.
 Instead of creating connections every time the command is called, multiple connections are made in a 'connection pool' and on each query a connection is 'acquired' from the pool and then later on 'released' back into the pool.
-This did make asynchronous transactions even more faster and reliable.
+Asynchronous transactions have now become even more faster and reliable.
+It has `WAL` enabled.
+See below for a description as for what that is:
+> There are advantages and disadvantages to using WAL instead of a rollback journal.
+Read more about it [here.](https://www.sqlite.org/wal.html)